 Post-Doctoral Nurse Practitioner Certificates

-These certificates are designed for the APRN with a Ph.D. or DNP who wants to obtain a new specialty in one of three nurse practitioner specialty options.
+These certificates are designed for the APRN with a Ph.D. or DNP who wants to obtain a new specialty in one of two nurse practitioner specialty options.

 Students in the Certificate program are required to attend 2 immersion sessions; the first is a virtual immersion to learn how to be a virtual student and to be oriented to the resources of the University.
 The second immersion is for 3 days before starting the initial precepted clinical practicum course to learn advanced practice clinical skills in the new specialty.